Skip to content

 If the TEO equations, calibrated against these data, produce accurate forecasts, the framework moves from "interesting synthesis" to "predictive science."

 The Substrate Veto is currently a simulation concept.
-The ultimate frontier: computing infrastructure that is physically coupled to the integrity of its local biosphere.
-If compute degrades the substrate it depends on, thermodynamic entropy enforces the halt at the hardware level.
-This is alignment that cannot be hacked in software.
+The ultimate frontier is computing infrastructure that is physically coupled to the integrity of its local biosphere.
+We argue in the Thermodynamic Hardware Manifesto that true alignment requires moving away from digital Von Neumann architectures toward analog, thermodynamic computing.

 We do not claim to have invented new mathematics.
 Every tool in our framework is individually well-established.
 Our contribution is the diagnosis: that these tools, scattered across separate disciplines, describe a single unified phenomenon that applies identically to AI alignment and civilizational stability.
 For a complete, unsparing self-critique, see Limitations & Honest Assessment.